Beechwood Sacred Heart School welcomes boys and girls with a range of academic abilities.

 Admission normally takes place according to the following process:

-- Initial visit and tour of the school
+- Visit and tour of the school

-- Written reports from current school
+- Written reference from current school

 - Offer of a place